syedAWS123UK/python_tkinter_calculator_app/README.md

 # pythonProject
-Calculator written in Python used Pycharmtool......
+Calculator written in Python used Pycharm tool......
-# Simple Notes App
+# Calculator App
-This is a simple notes app built with React and Django.
+This is a simple notes app built - Calculator

 ## Requirements
 1. Python 3.9